FionaVoss/fionavoss.github.io/articles/_posts/2018-07-21-pearconf-and-unconferences.md

 In the sessions I was a part of, we mostly didn't do introductions, and when we did, we either just answered a silly question that didn't relate to the conference, or spoke generally about our experience with pairing.

-Here's why I think this question whout be a good starting point:
+Here's why I think this question would be a good starting point:

 1. It would help us identify some common themes that people are interested in and approach the discussion in a more structured way.
 We could even write a mini-agenda for the session.